Linux Command Cheat Sheet 2026: 50+ Essential Terminal Commands

 How do I find which process is using a port on Linux?

 Use ss -tlnp | grep :3000 (replace 3000 with your port).
-Alternatively, lsof -i :3000 shows the process name, PID, and user. ss is the modern replacement for netstat and reads directly from the kernel, so it is always accurate. netstat parses /proc files and can show stale data.
+Alternatively, lsof -i :3000 shows the process name, PID, and user.
+The Linux ss manual describes ss as a socket-statistics tool that can show more TCP and state information than older tools, so it is the better first check on modern Linux.

 What is the difference between > and >> in Linux shell?